knguyen60/FlowSketch/README.md

 ### Workflow Description
 How to Start:

+1. Update Android Studio to the newest version

-1. Clone Repo
+2. Clone Repo

-2. Create your own branch (call it name-dev, such as mark-dev)
+3. Create your own branch (call it name-dev, such as mark-dev)

 *Note: These can be done in Android Studio*